Alfredredbird/tookie-osint/README.md

 There Is A Lot Lol

 - colorama
 - requests
-- richconsole
-- alive_progress
-- torrequest
-- tqdm
-- bs4
+- argparse
 - selenium
-- cryptography
+- webdriver-manager

 # 🗣️Supported Languages
 (we need translators 😭)